CodeMaster7000/Unix_Scripts/README.md

 A collection of handy Shell scripts to improve the way you use your computers.

-Big thanks to the following websites for some of the scripts:
+Big thanks to the following websites for a few of the scripts:

 - https://www.shellscript.sh/index.html
 - https://regex101.com/